Padres rally for 4 in 9th, beat Dodgers 4-2 to avoid sweep

 The Padres had only one runner get beyond second base in the first eight innings before breaking through for all their runs in the ninth.

 Down 1-0, Cronenworth began the comeback with his infield hit that struck Kimbrel (1-4).
-Luke Voit then followed with a deep flyball that bounced off the top of the Dodgers’ bullpen gate in left center — Cronenworth scored the tying run while Voit, who lingered out of the batter’s box, wound up with a double.
+Luke Voit then followed with a deep flyball that bounced off the top of the Dodgers’ bullpen gate in left center — Cronenworth scored the tying run while Voit wound up with a double.

+Eric Hosmer, who had two hits, singled home the go-ahead run to chase Kimbrel.

+Dodgers manager Dave Roberts said scans on Kimbrel’s back were negative.
+By going three of the past four days, Kimbrel is expected to be down a couple days after blowing his third save opportunity in 17 chances.

+“We felt like we were putting good pressure on and kept fighting to the end.
+This series didn’t go our win but to get this one against (Clayton) Kershaw and Kimbrel is big,” Hosmer said.

+Mookie Betts returned from the injured list with two doubles and scored both Dodger runs.
+Kershaw threw four-hit ball over seven innings.

-Taylor Rogers worked the ninth for his 23rd save, giving up Freddie Freeman’s sacrifice fly.
+Taylor Rogers worked the ninth for his 23rd save, giving up a double by Betts and a sacrifice fly by Freddie Freeman in the ninth.

 Nick Martinez (3-3) allowed one hit in 2 1/3 innings to get the win.